 Key Ideas about this Work of Art

-Eleanor Hewitt is a portrait of a 19th-century art patron who traveled throughout Europe extensively.
-The objects she collected with her sister are now in the permanent collection of the Smithsonian Institution’s Cooper-Hewitt National Design Museum in New York.
-The headless figure is supported on stilts and dressed in a late-Victorian era dress of Dutch wax cloth.
+Eleanor Hewitt was a 19th-century art collector who traveled throughout Europe extensively.
+The objects she and her sister collected while traveling are now in the collection of Cooper Hewitt, Smithsonian Design Museum in New York.
+The headless figure depicted by this sculpture is supported on wooden stilts and is dressed in a late Victorian-era dress made from Dutch wax-printed cotton fabric.

-Yinka Shonibare is known for his sculptural figures dressed in 19th-century-period outfits, which function as satirical post-colonial commentary.
-Of the Dutch wax cloth worn by figures such as Eleanor Hewitt, Shonibare says:
+Yinka Shonibare is known for his sculptural figures dressed in 19th-century costumes.
+He describes the Dutch wax cloth worn by figures such as Eleanor Hewitt as follows:

-Shonibare’s work often disrupts and challenges notions of cultural identity.
-His work explores power, examines critical parts of western civilization (both achievements and failures), and creates intersections between diverse histories and cultures.
+Shonibare’s work often challenges viewers’ perceptions of cultural identity.
+His work explores power, examines the achievements and failures of Western civilization, and creates connections between diverse histories and cultures.

 Resources for Teachers: